-3.1 The legal definition of domestic abuse is any pattern of controlling, coercive, or threatening behaviour, violence, or abuse between individuals aged 16 or over, who are or have been intimate partners or family members, regardless of gender or sexuality.
+3.1 Sandwell Council defines domestic abuse as any pattern of controlling, coercive, or threatening behaviour, violence, or abuse between individuals aged 16 or over, who are or have been intimate partners or family members, regardless of gender or sexuality.
 This includes physical, psychological, sexual, financial, emotional abuse, harassment, stalking, and online abuse.
 Domestic abuse is typically a pattern of controlling behaviour, often escalating over time, and may continue after separation.